neemiasbsilva/knapsack-problem-using-dp-grasp-tabu/README.md

 ### Assignment 3: TABU Metaheuristic

 Tabu metaheuristic is some of search methods using to optimazing the the __GRASP__ metaheuristc.
-For more details about the concepts, please readme the paper (name of author)[link of paper].
+For more details about the concepts, please readme the paper [Fred W. Glover (1986)](https://www.sciencedirect.com/science/article/abs/pii/0305054886900481).
 Anyway, the result of this technique for __0-1 Knapsack__ problem was very satisfactory.

 ## Getting Started